johannheyne/acf-tablefield-pro-docs/_topics/filters.md

 		"blocktype": "codeblock",
 		"lang": "JS",
 		"style": "js",
-		"code": "ACFTableFieldPro.core.add_filter( scope, filterslug, handler );",
+		"code": "ACFTableFieldPro.core.add_filter( scope, filtername, handler, priority );", },
+	{
+		"blocktype": "heading",
+		"level": 3,
+		"text": "Parameters",
 	},
 	{
+		"blocktype": "parameters",
+		"data": [
+			{
+				"name": "scope",
+				"type": "string",
+				"description": "The slug of the module",
+			},
+			{
+				"name": "filterslug",
+				"type": "string",
+				"description": "The name of the filter.",
+			},
+			{
+				"name": "filterslug",
+				"type": "callable",
+				"description": "The callback function.",
+			},
+			{
+				"name": "priority",
+				"type": "integer",
+				"optional": "y",
+				"default": "10",
+				"description": "Used to specify the order in which the functions associated with a particular action are executed.
+Lower numbers correspond with earlier execution, and functions with the same priority are executed in the order in which they were added.", }
+		],
+	},
+	{
-		"blocktype": "html",
+		"blocktype": "heading",
+		"level": 3,
-		"content": "Example of adding a filter in a module…", },
+		"text": "Example of adding a filter in a module…", },
 	{
 		"blocktype": "codeblock_module_example",